-My academic background is in Psychology with a research focus on mental health and wellbeing in young people.
-I studied social sciences, research methods in psychology and public health at the University of Puerto Rico.
-I completed my PhD at Birkbeck University of London with a research project focusing on young men’s experience of recovery and self-change from substance abuse in 12-step fellowships.
+My academic background is in qualitative research methods and public health (mental health in primary care).
+My research focuses on psychosocial aspects of mental health and wellbeing in adolescents and young adults, including outdoor health and nature-based wellbeing.
+I completed my PhD at Birkbeck University of London with a project focusing on young adult men’s experience of recovery and self-change from substance use dependence.

 - Society for the Study of Addiction

 Developmental psychology, qualitative research methods, ecopsychology, and work-based learning.

 Martin Norman (PhD): Trauma-informed outdoor therapy with young people.

 Mohammad Obaid (PhD): Counselling as a site of healing in contemporary Muslim families: A systemic perspective.